-Our research is organized mainly along the two following themes:
+Our research is organised mainly along the three following themes:

 Chicken and egg: causal inference in mental health

-Psychopathology is a major public health concern and the leading contributor for years lived with disability worldwide.
-Identifying early risk factors that are causally related to psychopathology is crucial for designing effective evidence-based social policies and interventions.
+Mental illnesses account for 32% of years lived with disability.
+Critically, 50% of mental illnesses are established before age 14 years.
+It is thus imperative to better understand the causes of early psychiatric symptoms in childhood if we are to design effective preventive interventions.
 However, identifying true causal risk factors is extremely difficult due to problems like environmental and genetic confounding or reverse causation (i.e. chicken and egg).
-For example, is alcohol use causing depression or are depressed people more likely to drink as a consequence of their depression.
+For example, is alcohol use causing depression or are depressed people more likely to drink as a consequence of their depression?
 As a result, even well-established risk estimates can simply be a consistent measure of bias.
 In our lab, we aim to use statistical innovation and genetically informative designs in order to strengthen causal inference.
-For example, we use the twin differences design to better establish the role of childhood bullying victimisation on mental health in adolescence.
-We are also currently involved in studies using Mendelian randomisation, a technique that use DNA information to make better causal inference.
+We use the twin differences design to better identify how early adversity impact child and adolescent mental health.
+We also implement Mendelian randomisation, a technique that uses DNA information to make better causal inference.
+We have used these methods to examine the role of risk factors such as early adversity or bullying victimisation as well as understand mental health outcomes such as self-harm, ADHD, or addictions.
 In addition, in collaboration with national and international colleagues, we look at mechanisms that could explain how these risk factors “get under the skin” and explain later mental health difficulties (see collaborations).

 Developmental genetics and the externalizing spectrum